esilverwood/Animal-Trading-Cards/README.md

 # Animal Trading Cards

 ## About
-Animal Trading Cards is a simple that displays information and a picture of the author's favorite animal.
+Animal Trading Cards is a simple card that displays information and a picture of the author's favorite animal.

 ### Code Used
 Project created using HTML and CSS.